Neuroscientists Reveal a New Theory of Dreams and Why They Happen

 “Life is boring sometimes,” he says.
 “Dreams are there to keep you from becoming too fitted to the model of the world.”

 This is undoubtedly an interesting new theory of dreams that captures the complexity of the human brain.
-It does make sense that our brains would create plans to escape from our otherwise repetitive existence.
+It makes sense that our brains would create plans to escape our otherwise repetitive existence.
 Hopefully, future studies will make even more fascinating discoveries about the purpose of dreams.

 Final thoughts on a new theory of dreams and why they happen by neuroscientists